What to expect in a Soundbath Experience?

 Welcome and explanation

-After everyone has arrived and a chosen a position in the space, Carmen and David will introduce the soundbath.
+After everyone has arrived and a chosen a position in the space, Carmen will introduce the soundbath.

-They will explain what’s going to happen during the session, and outline some of the ways people have experienced a soundbath.
-They’ll briefly introduce the various instruments and how they are played.
+She will explain what’s going to happen during the session, and outline some of the ways people have experienced a soundbath.
+She’ll briefly introduce the various instruments and how they are played.

 You’ll be invited to set an intention for the soundbath – this is your private intention.